 UPDATE: The most recent and updated version of this article is here.

-Welcome to my first Colorado fall color travel guide with 100 photos and 17 maps.
+Welcome to my Colorado fall color travel and photography guide with over 100 pages of information (if you print it all out), 114 photos, and 17 maps.
 I cover some of the best known fall color locations in Colorado, and one real gem of a road that is mostly unknown to photographers and leaf peepers.
-Spend anywhere from two days to two weeks exploring the beautiful Colorado Rockies at a gorgeous time of year.
+Spend anywhere from a few days to three weeks exploring the beautiful Colorado Rockies at a gorgeous time of year.

-The idea for this article started with a 25 minute phone conversation with some good friends who were flying to Denver this fall and asked me to suggest a week long travel route with places to see, stay, and eat.
-That conversation became the basis for this article which has now been revised and updated several times over the last few weeks.
-The basic trip outlined below will take a week (which matches their travel plans), but I added enough optional side trips to fill up a two week or longer trip (and provide multiple options in case a surprise fall blizzard makes some locations difficult to get to).
-If you are limited to a couple of days or a long weekend, pick a couple of the locations and have fun exploring.
+The idea for this article started with a 25 minute phone conversation with some good friends who were flying to Denver in the fall and asked me to suggest a week long travel route with places to see, stay, and eat.
+That conversation became the basis for this article which has now been revised and updated several times.
+The basic trip outlined below will take a week (which matches their travel plans), but I added enough optional side trips to fill up a two to three week trip (and provide multiple options in case a surprise fall blizzard makes some locations difficult to get to).
+If you are limited to a couple of days or a long weekend, pick one or two of the locations and have fun exploring.

-Not all of these photo locations have aspen, as you can see from the photos, but they are places too special to easily pass up.
+Not all of these photo locations have aspen, as you can see from the photos, but they are places too special to easily pass up as long as you are in the neighborhood.
 The good news about the non-aspen locations is you don’t need to worry about being too late or too early.
 Just show up and pray for great light.

 WordPress scrunches large maps, so you will need to click on the maps below to get a larger, more readable version.